Study an Environment MSc at Cranfield

 Who is it for?

-This course is designed for science, engineering, and geography graduates who are passionate about the protection and improvement of environmental quality alongside enhancing the quality of human life.
+The Environmental Engineering MSc is designed for science, engineering, and geography graduates who are passionate about the protection and improvement of environmental quality alongside enhancing the quality of human life.

 Your career

 With the current global focus on the full range of environmental issues, graduates of this course can expect to be highly sought after by employers.
-Equipped with the advanced knowledge and management skills to analyse processes, principles and practices essential to environmental challenges, you will have opportunities to pursue careers across a wide range of industrial and public organisations.
+Equipped with the advanced knowledge and management skills to analyse processes, principles, and practices essential to environmental challenges, you will have opportunities to pursue careers across a wide range of industrial and public organisations.

 Successful graduates have been able to pursue or enhance careers in a variety of key areas such as: